Get Out Alive with Bear Grylls

 Left in a cold, remote wilderness with a handful of others, no food, and scant survival supplies, could you get out alive?

-In NBC’s 2013 reality show Get Out Alive with Bear Grylls, LDS father-son duo Jim and Austin Vach got the chance to find out for themselves.
+In NBC’s 2013 reality show Get Out Alive with Bear Grylls, Latter-day Saint father-son duo Jim and Austin Vach got the chance to find out for themselves.
 The show, hosted by renowned survivalist Bear Grylls, followed 10 teams of two people through an arduous group expedition, including arranged challenges, in the wilds of New Zealand.

 For the Vachs, preparation was more than physical—it was spiritual.
 Austin shares, “One thing that my dad and I said going in was that we don’t want to do anything we’ll be embarrassed about.”
 Their determination to embody the values of the Church even in such extreme circumstances was noted by fans of the show, and Austin says he was praised for staying out of the drama and camp gossip.